MichaIng/DietPi-Docs/docs/software/computational_science.md

 ## Folding@Home

 [Folding@home](https://foldingathome.org/home/) is a project focused on disease research.
-The problems we’re solving require so many computer calcul­ations – and we need your help to find the cures!
+The problems which are solved require so many computer calculations that help from the community is needed to find the cures!

 *By default, our installation will add you to the DietPi team group, however, you can change this in the web interface at any time.*